ngscheurich/system/README.md

 Neovim is sort of the centerpiece of most of my systems, and has the most elaborate and volatile configuration that I maintain.

-The core config files are written in Fennel, a lovely little Lisp that compiles to Lua, with the help of [Hotpot] and [some great macros].
+The core config files are written in Fennel, a lovely little Lisp that compiles to Lua, with the help of [Hotpot].
 I also use [Conjure] for interactively evaluating source code.
-Maximum respect to [Oliver Caldwell] for introducing me to Fennel through Conjure and [Aniseed], and for being an overall great person.
+Maximum respect to [Oliver Caldwell] for introducing me to Fennel through [Conjure] and [Aniseed], and for being an overall great person.

 In addition to taking advantage of some wondrous built-in features like the native LSP client and Tree-sitter integration, I use loads of plugins (managed by [Packer]).
 I don’t think it would be practical to enumerate them here, but the most up-to-date list can be viewed in the the main [package file].